 Births, deaths & marriages (Registrars)

-In order to minimise face-to-face contact and group meetings, which will help to prevent the spread of COVID-19, some services will need to be delivered differently.
+To minimise face-to-face contact and group meetings—helping to prevent the spread of COVID-19—some or our services will need to be delivered differently.

-With effect from Saturday 8th August any customer entering the Register office at Sale Town Hall, will need to wear a face covering, in line with the Governments recent instructions
+Anyone entering the Register office at Sale Town Hall will need to wear a face covering, in line with Government instructions.

 Trafford Register Office

 To make an appointment for the registration of births, deaths, stillbirths and marriage / civil partnership notices, please call 0161 912 3026.
 We cannot make an appointment via email, Facebook or Twitter.